sap-linuxlab/community.sap_install/roles/sap_ha_pacemaker_cluster/README.md

 The Ansible Role requires the SAP HANA Database Server or SAP NetWeaver Application Server software installation to already exist on the target host/s.

-The target host must have:
+The target host must be either:
+- Red Hat
-- OS version and license - RHEL4SAP (HA and US) 8.4+
+  - OS version: Registered RHEL4SAP (HA and US) 8.4+
-- OS package repositories enabled - SAP and High Availability
+  - OS package repositories enabled: SAP and High Availability

-> _N.B.
-At this time SLES4SAP functionality is not available, until `crmsh` commands are provided in dependency Ansible Role [`ha_cluster`](https://github.com/linux-system-roles/ha_cluster)_
+- SUSE
+  - OS version: Registered SLES4SAP 15+
+  - OS package repositories enabled: HA Extension is part of registered SLES4SAP

 The Ansible Control System (where Ansible is executed from) must have:
 - Ansible Core 2.9+